pilot's perspective, pilots

 Air Conditioners

 Some are noisy and most are set to a temperature in which you could hang meat in when you walk in.
+Sometimes, I swear the room is as cold as the altitude at which pilots cruise—just missing the cockpit and the view!
 I often turn it off.
-I know people like it cold when they sleep, but if I wake up and my nose is cold and wet after I turned the AC off, the it’s too cold.
+I know people like it cold when they sleep, but if I wake up and my nose is cold and wet after I turned the AC off, then it’s too cold.
 My theory is the maids are working so hard that they turn the AC down first thing and then don’t change it.
 But I also have a working theory that cold rooms don’t have a mildew smell in places that are more tropical such as Florida.

 Coffee Makers